unic/bob-dizzy/docs/README.md

 <div class="chapterlogo">![Dizzy](Dizzy.jpg)</div>
 # Dizzy

-Dizzy is responsible for the frontend suff.
+Dizzy is responsible for the frontend stuff.
 From package creation to package installation, Dizzy is responsible for the whole lifecycle of the integration of the frontend assets.

 The base idea is that, for each version of the frontend assets, a NuGet package is generated, which is then used in a further build step and locally to develop the application.